ohiofi/code-u-level-2/README.md

 Deterministic algorithms always produce the exact same output given the same input.
 Non-deterministic might produce different output with the same input.

 One of the fastest, general-purpose sorting algorithms is Quicksort which randomly divides the work into smaller parts.
-Because it uses randomness, it is non-deterministic.
+Because it uses randomness, it is nondeterministic.

 Quicksort vs Bubble sort video: [https://www.youtube.com/watch?v=aXXWXz5rF64](https://www.youtube.com/watch?v=aXXWXz5rF64)